longevity-consortium/SysBioM001Paper/DIRAC/README.md

 ### 1. Code01_LC-M001-proteomics_DIRAC-GOBP.ipynb
 This Jupyter Notebook performed the DIRAC analysis of the Longevity Consortium (LC) M001 liver proteomics dataset using Gene Ontology Biological Process (GOBP) module set.
 This notebook was run on the Python kernel.
 Output:
-* Cleaned module metadata, which is incorporated into Supplementary Data 1 in R sub-notebook
+* Cleaned module metadata, which was incorporated into Supplementary Data 1 in R sub-notebook
-* DIRAC measures, which are used in statistical analysis (R sub-notebook)
+* DIRAC measures, which were used in statistical analysis (R sub-notebook)
 * Figure 2
 * Supplementary Figure 1